The Storybox Project

 Want to know about the history of Storybox?

-Want to hear what people say about Storybox?
+Want to hear what people said about Storybox?

 Want to read the Storybox Evaluation?

-The Storybox Project is a groundbreaking project focussed upon creativity and dementia.
-It is uses imagination as a starting point to engage people and support them to improve their health and wellbeing, engage with others and have fun.
-It is based upon a foundation of empathy, empowerment and togetherness as a starting point to explore notions of practice, relationships and culture in between older people and those who support them.
+The Storybox Project was a groundbreaking project focussed upon creativity and dementia.
+It used imagination as a starting point to engage people and support them to improve their health and wellbeing, engage with others and have fun.
+It was based upon a foundation of empathy, empowerment and togetherness as a starting point to explore notions of practice, relationships and culture in between older people and those who support them.

 How Does It Work?

-Storybox residencies are designed around a different themes using a variety of music, props and costume.
-They are sensory and fun experiences where games are played and stories are made up to encourage togetherness, improve concentration and lift mood.
-The emphasis of the sessions is on the present.
-Whilst naturally the stimulus evokes memories and there is space to share these: Storybox is not a reminiscence project.
+Storybox residencies were designed around a different themes using a variety of music, props and costume.
+They were sensory and fun experiences where games were played and stories were made up to encourage togetherness, improve concentration and lift mood.
+The emphasis of the sessions was on the present.
+Whilst naturally the stimulus evoked memories and there was space to share these: Storybox was not a reminiscence project.
 Working with personal memories can be frustrating or confusing to people with dementia, so the sessions were designed to be a celebration of the moment.
-This has a fun, freeing effect on the participants where there is no right and wrong, and each participant is made to feel valued and valid.
+This had a fun, freeing effect on the participants where there is no right and wrong, and each participant is made to feel valued and valid.
 These interventions also serve as a starting point to:

 • Created shared experiences